openvinotoolkit/openvino/docs/get_started/get_started_linux.md

 ### Build the Code Samples and Demo Applications

-To perform sample inference, run the Image Classification code sample and Security Barrier Camera demo application that were automatically compiled when you ran the Image Classification and Inference Pipeline demo scripts.
-The binary files are in the `~/inference_engine_cpp_samples_build/intel64/Release` and `~/inference_engine_demos_build/intel64/Release` directories, respectively.
+The Image Classification Sample that was automatically compiled when you ran the Image Classification demo script.
+The binary file is in the `~/inference_engine_cpp_samples_build/intel64/Release` directory.

 To run other sample code or demo applications, build them from the source files delivered as part of the OpenVINO toolkit.
 To learn how to build these, see the [Inference Engine Code Samples Overview](../IE_DG/Samples_Overview.md) and [Demo Applications Overview](@ref omz_demos) sections.